 it means we both have the opportunity to find the Father if we seek Him with

-are too many people in the Church today who think that all they need to do is
+all our heart.
+Many people in the Church today think they have access to the

 midst” (Lk 17-21).